-The scientific evaluation highlighted that the final water activity of Aw less than 0.92, resulting from desiccation of the curd and the salting process, was another critical processing parameter for ensuring the safety of Roquefort.
+The scientific evaluation highlighted that a final water activity (a_w) less than 0.92 resulting from desiccation of the curd and the salting process, was another critical processing parameter for ensuring the safety of Roquefort.
+Confirmation that the final product achieves a moisture content of 43-45% (often reported as 55-57% dry matter) and a salt concentration of 3.6-4.3% provides similar assurance regarding availability of moisture in the final product.